2.1. Embedded Complex

 add_edge(node_id1, node_id2)[source]

-Add an edge (1-cell) between two nodes
+Add an edge (1-cell) between two nodes in the complex.

 add_cell(cell_vertices, dim=None, check=None, embedding_tol=None)[source]